roke-to/roketo-contract/streaming/API.md

 ```

 #### `stop_stream`
 Finishing the stream.
-Finished streams cannot be restarted.
-All remaining deposit sends back to the owner, all streamed deposit will be send to reciever.
+Finished streams can’t be restarted.
+All remaining amount of deposit go’s back to the owner — all streamed deposit will be sent to receiver.
 Can be executed only by the owner of the stream.
 Expects one yocto as deposit.
 Signature:
 ```json
 {
     "stream_id": "StreamId"